 While attempting to achieve such a balance can sound daunting, design principles can help.
 As process-loving people, we're always looking for ways to distill a complex thought into bite-size pieces that we can incorporate into daily life.
 We use design principles often as tools for this, and our design principles for working toward a balance of desirability, feasibility, and viability are:

 - Stay flexible

-One of our guiding principles at Forty is to invest in the future, as we prefer decisions that make sense over a long period of time.
+One of our guiding principles at Crowd Favorite is to invest in the future, as we prefer decisions that make sense over a long period of time.
 When we strive for a balance of desirability, feasibility, and viability we’re doing just this: putting in the effort to create something that endures.

-In a complex world with endless options, I’m glad to have this technique to lean on to help point me in the right direction.
+In a complex world with endless options, we're glad to have this technique to lean on to help point us in the right direction.
 It doesn’t ensure 100% success, and perfect compliance isn’t our goal.
 But it’s a good tool to have in our toolbox.
 If you feel like you could use some balance in your design approach, give it a try and see what value it adds for you and your team.